qmk/qmk_firmware/keyboards/kc60/README.md

-%KEYBOARD% keyboard firmware
+KC60 (version 2.0) keyboard firmware
 ======================

 ## Quantum MK Firmware

-For the full Quantum feature list, see [the parent README.md](/doc/README.md).
+For the full Quantum feature list, see [the parent README.md](/README.md).

 ## Building

-Download or clone the whole firmware and navigate to the keyboards/%KEYBOARD% folder.
+Download or clone the whole firmware and navigate to the keyboards/kc60 folder.
 Once your dev env is setup, you'll be able to type `make` to generate your .hex - you can then use the Teensy Loader to program your .hex file.

 Depending on which keymap you would like to use, you will have to compile slightly differently.